sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 By default magic items have capacity for 3 charges.
 When a charge is used on a magic item, place a red card on it, white-side-up.

 Sometimes charges are lost *permanently*.
+This means it loses a charge and its capacity for charges decreases by 1.
 When this happens, place a red card on the item, black-side-up.

+The Obsessive Contemplation move can be used to gain capacity.
+When a magic item gains capacity, remove one black-side red card from it, or, if there aren't any black-side red cards on it, write down its new capacity on the card.

 Magic items cannot be damaged.

-(Weapons granted magical effects via Tool Twisting can still be damaged)
+(Weapons granted magical effects via Tool Twisting *can* be damaged)

 #### The ONGOING tag